 About D & M Rural - Your Local CRT Bloke in Bordertown

-Kim & Glen Mead and Mark & Michelle Dolling, Directors of D & M Rural
+Kim & Glen Mead and Mark & Michelle Dolling, founding Directors of D & M Rural

 Between all staff members at D & M Rural we have in excess of 90 years’ experience in the rural agribusiness industry.
 This amount of experience ensures we are able to offer expert and in depth knowledge about the products we sell and specialised recommendations on which products will work best for our clients’ requirements.

 You will find a massive range of products at D & M Rural.
-The usual items a farmer might require (from your small items like pipe fittings through to your large items like storage silos) however you’ll also find a large range of items that a townie might need too (from vegetable peelers to kitty litter, laundry powder to Kincrome tools, shopping baskets to fire extinguishers, pet food to swags and BBQs).
+The usual items a farmer might require (from your small items like pipe fittings through to your large items like storage silos) however you’ll also find a large range of items that you might need around the house or business (from kitty litter to laundry powder, Kincrome tools to fire extinguishers, pet food to BBQs).